bytedeco/javacpp/README.txt

 ==Changes==
+ * Upgraded references of the Android NDK to version r8b
- * Added functionality to access `FunctionPointer` callbacks by their name from C/C++: We can annotate them with `@Name` and build with the new `-header` option to get their declarations in a header file
+ * Added functionality to access `FunctionPointer` callbacks by their names from C/C++: We can annotate them with `@Name` and build with the new `-header` option to get their declarations in a header file
  * `Pointer.deallocator()` would needlessly enqueue `Deallocator` objects pointing to the native `NULL` address
  * Added support for C++ "functors" based on the `operator()`, which gets used when annotating a `FunctionPointer` method parameter with `@ByRef` or `@ByVal`
  * For convenience in Scala, added `apply()` as an acceptable caller method name within a `FunctionPointer`, in addition to `call()`